Table of Contents

 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-As a dedicated street art fan, it’s no surprise I was excited to spend a month in Manchester in 2021.
+As a dedicated street art fan, it’s no surprise I was excited to spend a month in Manchester at the end of last year.
 The Manchester street art wasn’t the only reason I was visiting but it was a major draw.
 This colourful, quirky city is one of my favourites in England.

 Manchester street art map